A No-go theorem for device-independent security in relativistic causal theories: Appendix F: Nontrivial bounds for Relativistic Causal correlations.

 where $\mathcal{B}$ is the so-called ''Broadcast" bound.
 We remark that the distinguishing feature of RC correlations is the point to region (PTR) signaling, described in detail in Appendix A, namely that in certain measurement configurations, a single party can signal to a region thus influencing the correlations between two or more other parties.

 Consider a three-party situation with measurement inputs $x,y,z$ and outputs $a,b,c$ for Alice, Bob and Charlie respectively.
 Broadcasting correlations represent the situation when one party sends all the information about its measurement setting and outcome to the other two parties.
-In \cite{bancal,sp}, it was pointed out that quantum correlations violate broadcasting correlations and this can be regarded as an alternative notion of genuine multi-partite nonlocality.
+In \cite{ref29, sp0}, it was pointed out that quantum correlations violate broadcasting correlations and this can be regarded as an alternative notion of genuine multi-partite nonlocality.
 Tripartite broadcasting correlations $P(a,b,c|x,y,z)$ are defined as follows,

-Observe that in the first term, Bob's output $b$ and Charlie's output $c$ depend upon Alice's input and output $x,a$, concerning the situation where Alice has broadcast these, and similarly for the other two terms.
+Observe that in the first term, Bob's output $b$ and Charlie's output $c$ depend upon Alice's input and output $x,a$, in the case where Alice has broadcast these, and similarly for the other two terms.
 The following lemma makes a connection between broadcast correlations (BC) and relativistic causal (RC) correlations, under the constraint that some of the observables are jointly measurable.

 \begin{lemma}[2] Any RC tripartite probability distribution can be realized by a broadcast model with the additional condition that all the observables, measured by one party who does not signal PTR, are co-measurable \end{lemma}